+256 414 691 842 info@katosi.org

 Economic Empowerment

-The Economic Empowerment program engages women in integrated sustainable agriculture, fishing, fish processing and fish trade.
-Access to micro credit supports also supports start-up of diverse and complementary activities to reduce women's vulnerability and promote savings culture.
+The program engages women in integrated sustainable agriculture, fishing, fish processing and fish trade.
+Access to micro credit supports start-up of diverse and complementary activities to reduce women's vulnerability and promote savings culture.
 The entrepreneurial programs have contributed to improved food security, rural economic development as well as enhancing women's contribution to community development.

 See related projects